mrsvolodya/bike-landing/README.md

 ## Technologies Used

-- **HTML**: For the structure and content of the website.
+- **HTML**: Structuring the website’s content and layout.
-- **Sass**: For advanced and modular styling.
+- **SCSS**: Facilitating advanced and modular styling with efficient CSS management.
-- **JavaScript**: For creating a custom slider and other interactive features.
-  Responsive Design: Ensures functionality across all devices, including tablets and smartphones.

 ## Live Preview